How can teachers use assessment to guide instruction?

 Whether we are conscious of it or not, mathematics is key to many of our most common daily activities and routines.
 When we shop, cook meals, balance our finances, or conduct home repairs, we are using mathematics.
 Further, a growing number of jobs in STEM-related fields (science, technology, engineering, and mathematics) require proficiency in math and science.
 If they are to be college- and career-ready, today’s students must begin to develop essential math skills and understand mathematic concepts at an early age.
 Educators can help them to do so by implementing high-quality mathematics instruction.

 Although perhaps not immediately intuitive, assessment is an integral part of this instruction.
 In general, assessment is the process of gathering information through methods both formal and informal to measure student performance.
-Used effectively, classroom assessment informs the ways in which teachers approach and deliver instruction.
-Though some teachers are concerned that assessments will take time away from instructional activities, in fact the opposite is the case.
-Classroom assessment can help teachers plan instruction that more efficiently and effectively targets specific student needs, subsequently improving learning outcomes.
+Used effectively, classroom assessment informs the ways in which educators approach and deliver instruction.
+Though some educators are concerned that assessments will take time away from instructional activities, in fact the opposite is the case.
+Classroom assessment can help educators plan instruction that more efficiently and effectively targets specific student needs, subsequently improving learning outcomes.
 The table below outlines the three most common types of assessment.

 Type/Purpose | Definition | Examples |